librenms/librenms/doc/General/Contributing.md

   date of Observium r3250).

-To agree with these assertions, please submit a github pull request against the file doc/AUTHORS.md including your name, email address, and github user id in the file (so that it can be matched to your commits), and stating in the commit log:
+To agree with these assertions, please submit a github pull request against [AUTHORS.md][5] including your name, email address, and github user id in the file (so that it can be matched to your commits), and stating in the commit log:
 ```
 	I agree to the conditions of the Contributor Agreement
 	contained in doc/General/Contributing.md.